checkstyle-addons/checkstyle-addons/_includes/v1.3.0/regexp/RegexpOnFilename.md

   - File names contain only legal characters
   - Files of certain types are created in the right places, e.g. Java files under *src/&#42;/java*
   - Prevent certain files or types of files altogether, by "banning" their names
-  - Ensure that required files are present in certain locations

 By default, this check flags leading and trailing spaces in file names.